BenjaminMichaelis/AZ-305-certification-exam/index.md

 - Multiple region solutions
   - Is asynchronous - not synchronous, (can happen up to 15 min after sync?)

-- Azure Site Recovery
-  - - Replicates a VM from one region to another

 - Load Balancing
   - L7 - App Gateway
     - Lives in a region